 Individuals have various rights under Data Protection Law to access and understand personal information about them held by the College and in some cases ask for it to be erased, amended, transferred or for the College to stop processing it subject to certain exemptions and limitations.

-Any individual wishing to access, amend or correct their personal information or wishing it to be transferred to another person or organisation in an easily accessible format, should put their request in writing to the Data Protection Officer contactable via dataservices@judicium.com or 72 Cannon Street, London EC4N 6AE or call 020 3326 9174.
+Any individual wishing to access, amend or correct their personal information or wishing it to be transferred to another person or organisation in an easily accessible format, should put their request in writing to the Data Protection Officer contactable via dataservices@judicium.com or 5th Floor, 98 Theobalds Road, London, WC1X 8WB or call Telephone: 0345 548 7000 (Option 1, then 1)

+.

 The College will endeavour to respond to any such requests as soon as possible and within 28 working days for a subject access request.
 If the request is overly excessive or similar to previous requests, the College may ask you to reconsider or may charge a proportionate fee.